I enjoy decluttering my home and giving tips to others on how they can clear up some space.

-It's a new year and let's face it, we all have those closets, drawers, do dads (dusty knick knacks) that lurk around our homes and that no one will ever see.
-How many times have you opened a closet door and everything in the closet started attacking you?
-Even the most OCD person has a clutter spot.
+It's a new year, and let's face it—we all have those closets, drawers, doodads (dusty knick-knacks) that lurk around our homes and that no one will ever see.
+How many times have you opened a closet door, and everything in the closet started attacking you?
+Even the tidiest person has a clutter spot.
 It may be a pile of magazines or ten remotes to all of your electronics bunched in a pile.

 My biggest horror is clothes.
-I have went up and down so many times in sizes, but I think that if I keep the smaller sizes I will get in them again one day.
+I have gone up and down so many times in sizes, but I think that if I keep the smaller sizes, I will get in them again one day.
 Wishful thinking on my part.

-I used to buy 20 bottles of shampoo because I needed them all because they were on sale only to stay in a closet until I needed to use one and once one was gone then I replaced them with 20 more.
+I used to buy 20 bottles of shampoo because I needed them all because they were on sale only to have them stay in a closet until I needed to use one.
+And once one was gone then I replaced them with 20 more.
 So now I had 39 bottles.
 You can see how this ends up being a clutter issue.

-The only way to unclutter is being willing to get rid of what you don't need.
-My favorite go to is eBay for my clothing.
-Although you may feel like you have lost your best friend by parting with your 15 year old shirt, there is money to be made on eBay.
+The only way to unclutter is to be willing to get rid of what you don't need.
+My favorite go-to is eBay for my clothing.
+Although you may feel like you have lost your best friend by parting with your 15-year-old shirt, there is money to be made on eBay.

 When I do clean out my closet, all my clothes are arranged in color order.
 It makes it easier to find what you are looking for when you are getting ready for work.

-Closets are one of the biggest hoarding areas in your home next to your garage.
+Closets are one of the biggest hoarding areas in your home—the garage as well.

-We all know that our men have to have a man cave and that most of the time that is the garage.
-Ours went from being a garage to a family room that is the throw all because we don't have a shed yet.
-Once we get a shed then all of the clutter in the family room will be clutter in the shed.
+We all know that our men have to have a man cave and that most of the time, that is the garage.
+Ours went from being a garage to a family room that is the catch-all because we don't have a shed yet.
+Once we get a shed, then all of the clutter in the family room will be clutter in the shed.

 Organizing a garage is probably going to take you a few days.
 Plan out your attack on the garage as if you were moving.
-Box up stuff such as cleaners, paint and other lose things until you can find the right place to put them.
-Boxes are much easier to look at then a pile of junk in the corner.
+Box up stuff such as cleaners, paint, and other loose things until you can find the right place to put them.
+Boxes are much easier to look at than a pile of junk in the corner.

-We had container after container of nails, screws, bolts and gadgets.
-I bought plastic cases that had compartments in them sort of like a sewing box.
-I took everything and separated it piece by piece and then placed them nicely on a shelf on top of one another.
-That in it's self was worth the money I spent on the containers.
-I could throw away all the tins we had and that cut down on space.
+We had container after container of nails, screws, bolts, and gadgets.
+I bought plastic cases that had compartments in them, sort of like a sewing box.
+I took everything and separated it piece by piece, and then placed them nicely on a shelf on top of one another.
+That in itself was worth the money I spent on the containers.
+I could throw away all the tins we had, and that cut down on space.

 Cleaning Your Kitchen and Pantry

-I finally found a way to make everyone put things where they belong starting with the silverware.
-All the silverware that goes in the dishwasher must be placed in there respective places.
+I finally found a way to make everyone put things where they belong, starting with the silverware.
+All the silverware that goes in the dishwasher must be placed in their respective places.
 Forks with forks and spoons with spoons.
-It's the only way I can assure things to be put in the silverware drawer correctly.
+It's the only way I can ensure things to be put in the silverware drawer correctly.

 Pot lids are placed in the drawer in the stove and pots and pans are placed by biggest to the smallest on top of each other.

-There is nothing wrong with stocking your pantry, but when you have more then ten cans of the same vegetable or any other thing, its time to use what you have and restock as it is gone.
+There is nothing wrong with stocking your pantry, but when you have more than ten cans of the same vegetable or any other thing, it's time to use what you have and restock as it is gone.
 When replacing things in your pantry, remember to rotate your stock with the newest being in the back.
 It is the same method as done in the stores.

 Keep your refrigerator cleaned out.
-Throw out any leftovers that are more then three days old.
-Yes I know you are going to eat it but a month later it will be growing with mold.
+Throw out any leftovers that are more than three days old.
+Yes, I know you are going to eat it, but a month later, it will be growing with mold.

 Any papers that are over 7 years old can go.
 Tax returns that are 7 years older or more can go.
 The IRS only audits back 7 years.
-Receipts, books for electronics and other instructions that are over 7 years old can go because the manufacturers warranty has expired.
-You will spend less money replacing the item then having it fixed.
+Receipts, books for electronics, and other instructions that are over 7 years old can go because the manufacturer's warranty has expired.
+You will spend less money replacing the item than having it fixed.

-Receipts no more then a year if even that long.
-Most places have a 60 day money back guarantee and that is it.
-If any papers are years old, GET RID OF IT.
+Receipts no more than a year if even that long.
+Most places have a 60-day money-back guarantee and that is it.
+If any papers are years old, get rid of them.